wharfkit/website/src/lib/docs/Antelope/Basics.md

 foo(Name.from("teamgreymass"))
 ```

-Neither of these will throw errors, and the function will always ensure it's a `Name` type.
+Neither of these will throw errors, and the function will always ensure that it's a `Name` type.

 ## Type Groupings